 There is no ERP that can cater to every unique requirement.
 So, there may be rare cases that your best option is to customize a software from the ground up.

-So, the company’s business processes are usually not that unique after all.
+So, the company’s business processes are usually not that unique, after all.

 The benefits of off-the-shelf ERP solutions

 over customized software are clear.
-The reasons that you should avoid customized software now is more evident than before.
+The reason that you should avoid customized software now is more evident than before.
 Companies are just spoilt for choice of ERP solutions as compared to many years ago.

 The chances that your company is so unique and only customized software can meet your requirement is low.